 Brooklyn Bagel Bakery

 The owners of this enterprise—natives of Jersey and Morocco—set out to bring a “real bagel shop” to Northern Virginia when they opened this Courthouse eatery in 2000.
 According to the website, the difference between bagels here and elsewhere is the prep.
-Brooklyn Bagel kettle-boils their bagels to produce a crispy outside and chewy inside.
+Brooklyn Bagel kettle-boils its bagels to produce a crispy outside and chewy inside.
 Sample flavors like asiago cheese, chocolate chip and sunflower.
 2055 Wilson Blvd., Arlington (Courthouse)

 Celebrity Delly